Kitsumkalum First Nation

 Kitsumkalum First Nation is a band government of the Tsimshian people based at Kitsumkalum, British Columbia in the Skeena River valley in the North Coast region near Terrace, British Columbia, Canada.
 They are a member government of the Tsimshian First Nations treaty council.

 Chief and Councillors

 Demographics

-The Kitsumkalum First Nation has 655 members.
+The Kitsumkalum First Nation has 900 members, 245 of whom live on reserve.

 Indian reserves

 Indian reserves under the administration of the Kitsumkalum First Nation are: